MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-targetdevicefamily.md

 </Dependencies>
 ```

+> [!NOTE]
-**Note**  If you target "Windows.Universal" with both "MinVersion" and "MaxVersionTested" set to version 10.0.0.0, your app will use the versions specified in the Target Min Version and Target Version of the project file, respectively.
+> If you target "Windows.Universal" with both "MinVersion" and "MaxVersionTested" set to version 10.0.0.0, your app will use the versions specified in the Target Min Version and Target Version of the project file, respectively.
 If you are using "Windows.Universal" with "MinVersion" and "MaxVersionTested" set to a value other than 10.0.0.0, the app will target the specified "MinVersion" and "MaxVersionTested" instead of the values specified in the project file.

 All child device families "derive" from (that is, they include) the "universal device family" set of APIs.
 So, a child device family implies "universal plus other child-device-family-specific APIs".
 When you target a child device family, you don't need to mention universal.
 In this next example, the app is targeting the set of APIs known as the "mobile device family", and consequently it will run only on devices that implement the mobile device family set of APIs (mobile devices).
 Replace "Mobile" with "Desktop", "Xbox", "Holographic", "IoT", or "IoTHeadless" for example, if you want to target another device family.